poorsyaaa/diary-site/README.md

 - User accounts and login
   - I would begin by integrating NextAuth.js, BetterAuth or Supabase to allow users to log in with their credential.
 This would secure the app and ensure that each diary entry belongs to a specific user.
   - If I had more time, I would add custom email/password authentication with password hashing (using bcrypt) and implement session-based authentication.

+## How AI helps with development

+I primarily use AI for generating mock data, which helps speed up development and testing without manually creating sample entries.
+It's also incredibly useful for fast bug and error solving, allowing me to quickly identify issues and find solutions without spending too much time debugging.
+Additionally, I use AI for brainstorming ideas, whether it's optimizing database structures, improving performance, or refining UI/UX decisions.
+While I don’t rely on AI for writing full implementations, it serves as a great assistant for improving efficiency and validating my approach.